 1. In a large bowl, whisk together the flour, brown sugar, baking powder, baking soda, salt, cinnamon, ginger, cloves, and nutmeg.
 One of the keys to really excellent scones is to not overwork the dough, so it’s important to mix in the leavening agents and spices now so they are evenly distributed before adding wet ingredients.

-1. Add the cold butter by grating it on a box grater and using your hands to toss it around in the flour so you don't have any large clumps of butter.
-Or you could use a pastry cutter and cut the butter into the flour mixture that way until it is the size of small peas, just life if you were making pie crust.
+1. Add the cold butter by grating it on a box grater and using your hands to toss it around in the flour so you don’t have any large clumps of butter.
+Or you could use a pastry cutter and cut the butter into the flour mixture that way until it is the size of small peas, just like if you were making pie crust.

 1. In a separate bowl, whisk together the pumpkin puree, molasses, cream, vanilla, and egg until smooth.
 Again, this extra bowl is necessary because you don’t want to overwork the scone dough, so it’s best to really combine the wet ingredients separate so the egg and pumpkin are evenly distributed.